hanscappelle/zero-motorcycles-integration/README.md

 Because we can!

+## Limitations

+This is literally my first Home Assistant integration so there is still a lot to do and as of now there are still some limitations.
+Here is an attempt to describe those:

+* Only 1 device is created from the first unitnumber linked to your account.
+So if you have multiple bikes this could be an issue.
+* Coordindator is hardcoded to update every 5 minutes, if you need more you'll have to change that manually for now.

 ## About

 Here is a picture of my 14.4 kWh Zero SRF premium with charge tank for 12 kW